 Alex Ingerman offers an overview of federated learning, compares traditional and federated ML workflows, and explores the current and upcoming use cases for decentralized machine learning, with examples from Google’s deployment of this technology.
 Along the way, you’ll also explore secure aggregation: using cryptography to simulate a trusted aggregator, adding another layer of security and privacy protections in the federated learning environment.

-Alex Ingerman leads the product management team at Google Research, focusing on federated learning and other privacy-preserving technologies for machine learning.
-He joined Google in 2016 after working on products including ML-as-a-service platform for developers, web-scale search, content recommendation system, and immersive data-exploration environments.
+Alex Ingerman is a product manager at Google AI, focusing on federated learning and other privacy-preserving technologies.
+His mission is to enable all ML practitioners to protect their users’ privacy by default.
+Previously, Alex worked on ML-as-a-service platforms for developers, web-scale search, content recommendation systems, and immersive data exploration and visualization.
+Alex lives in Seattle, where as a frequent bike and occasional kayak commuter, he has fully embraced the rain.
 Alex holds a BS in computer science and an MS in medical engineering.

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com